-These aren’t meant to be exact or exhaustive, but hopefully as I provide a little more information on each, you’ll understand why it is important to distinguish among them.
-Keep in mind that when I say “online course business,” I am talking mainly about businesses that market and sell online learning to adult learners.
-So, I’m not focused corporate training departments and I am also not focused on most traditional academic programming.
+These aren’t meant to be exact or exhaustive, but hopefully as we provide a little more information on each, you’ll understand why it is important to distinguish among them.
+Keep in mind that when we say “online course business,” we are talking mainly about businesses that market and sell online learning to adult learners.
+So, we’re not focused corporate training departments and we’re also not focused on most traditional academic programming.

 Now, here’s a bit more detail on each category.

 Solo or Small Business Edupreneurs

 In this category you typically find people with expertise in a particular topic or skill.
 Often they are consultants, authors, speakers, or people with a particular set of technical skills that others value.
 Programmers and musicians, for example, fall in this last group.
 By going online, they are usually aiming to diversify their revenue streams and monetize their expertise in a more scalable way.

 If you are in this group, there is a decent chance that you have not really thought of yourself as an educator before, or if you have, you have not thought of yourself as an entrepreneur (and the idea of marketing and selling may seem scary and/or distasteful).
 Still, you see the potential in marrying education and entrepreneurship to become an “edupreneur” and you are looking for the best way to do that.